Frequently Asked Questions:

-- Instructing set-up Technician to stay local and to be on-call 24/7 for the duration of the study to help with any patient discomfort or technical malfunctions.
+- Instructing set-up Technician to stay local and will be readily available and willing to answer patient questions for the duration of the study as well as assisting with any patient discomfort or technical malfunctions.

 - Requiring a CLMT to log-in to a study at regular intervals to check on the patient and the data acquisition of waveforms/video/sound at regular intervals for quality assurance.